kicaj29/Kubernetes/README.md

     --client-secret "{password}" `
     --location westeurope
 ```
+> :warning: First 4 runs of this command failed.
+5th run was successful.
+Ticket: https://github.com/Azure/azure-cli/issues/9585

+> It takes ~4 minutes to create the cluster.

-> :warning: The above command will create also resoruce group **MC_letskuberg-jacek_letskubeaksclusterjacek_westeurope** with some resoruces mandatory to run the cluster.
+> The above command will create also resoruce group **MC_letskuberg-jacek_letskubeaksclusterjacek_westeurope** with some resoruces mandatory to run the cluster.

 > :warning: From some reason created AKS had different service principal then pointed in create command!
 This can be checked using ```az aks list --resource-group letskuberg-jacek```.
 I had to assign proper permissions to this service principal using once again ```az role assignment create```.
 It was blocker because wihout fixing it pods where not able pull image (ImagePullBackOff error) from ACR!